chain4travel/camino-messenger-contracts/README.md

 > Partners](https://suite.camino.network/partners) and select "**Register As A
 > Partner**" from top right.

+To set up your Camino Messenger Account (CM Account) for use with the Camino Messenger Bot, you need to:

+1. Create a CM Account
+2. Register your bot on your CM Account
+3. Register the services you provide on your CM Account

+Follow the steps below to complete this process.

 ### Prerequisites

 Before you begin, ensure you have completed the following steps: